 A Successful Meeting

 For a meeting to be successful, there is some planning that needs to occur before the meeting.
-This process can be time consuming, but this SOUL Quote will try to make your job easier.
+This process can be time consuming, but information will make your job easier.
 Included are questions to ponder before the meeting, what to include in the agenda, types of meetings and a few quick ideas to keep your meetings lively!

 Questions to Ponder